johnasbaghi/argocd-vault-plugin-demo/vault/README.md

-This README is a guide on installing and testing AVP that uses Vault's kv store as its backend (AVP_Type=vault).
+This README is a guide for installing and testing AVP that uses Vault's kv store as its backend (AVP_Type=vault).

 # Install the AVP sidecar using the token authentication method